jsfenfen/990-xml-reader/irs_reader/metadata/readme.md

 #### Metadata

-These files are likely to move, perhaps to another repo altogether.
+These files are generated from the IRS schemas by a different repo--[see here](https://github.com/jsfenfen/irs990_admin).

-The files in this dir show the reader how to 'standardize' files.
-When new versions of the xml are released, the files in this dir may have to be refreshed to capture new xpaths.
+While that repo uses an automatic process to extract values, the IRS has stopped providing the schema files for new versions.
+It's also possible to human edit the metadata files here (carefully!) to keep up with new versions etc.